perriera/for_interfaces/vm/digitalocean/README.md

 ### Alternate Case
 #### Create the Droplet (Simplified instructions)
+- **Sign up for DigitalOcean**: If you haven't already, sign up for a DigitalOcean account at https://www.digitalocean.com/, (credit card required).

 - Look for the `Droplets` menu selection (click it)
 - Click the `Create Droplet` button
 - Select a server farm closet to your current location